 Stephen Watts Kearny was born August 30, 1794, in Newark, New Jersey.
 Following two years of college, Kearny joined the New York Militia and began a military career that would last for 36 years.
 He spent most of that time traveling throughout the western frontier, exploring, mapping, visiting Indian tribes and keeping the peace.

 He fought in the War of 1812 serving as a First Lieutenant.
 Afterwards he was assigned to the western frontier and in 1819 was a member of the expedition to explore the Yellowstone River in present-day Montana and Wyoming.
 During his travels, he kept extensive journals, including his interactions with Native Americans.

 In 1826, Kearny was appointed as the first commander of the new Jefferson Barracks St. Louis, Missouri.
 During this time, Kearny met, courted, and married Mary Radford, the stepdaughter of William Clark of the famous Corps of Discovery Expedition.
 The couple had eleven children, of whom, six died in childhood.

-By 1847, Kearny was promoted to Brevet-Major General and was appointed governor at Vera Cruz and Mexico City.
-While there, he contracted yellow fever and returned to his home in St. Louis, Missouri where he died on October 31, 1848.
+By this time Kearny was promoted to Brevet-Major General, ordered to Mexico, and appointed civil governor at Veracruz and later Mexico City.
+While in Veracruz, he contracted yellow fever forcing his return home to St. Louis, Missouri.
+Stephen Watts Kearny died there on October 31, 1848.
 He was buried in Bellefontaine Cemetery, now a National Historic Landmark in St. Louis.